kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   - Which API(s):
   - Estimated increase:
 -->
+No if unused.
+Depends on the external storage controller implementation to make API calls to actually migrate the data in the volume.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?